The 8 Most Frequent Game Localization Languages & How to Choose

 Font size:

 What are the most common languages for game localization and how do you choose languages for your specific needs and budget?
-If you’re kickstarting your first game localization venture with these questions in mind, you’re at right track.
+If you’re kickstarting your first game localization venture with these questions in mind, you’re on the right track.

 In this article, you’ll learn which markets account for 80% of the gaming industry’s revenue and the most popular localization languages you can start translating your game into today.
 But, before we dig into the latest industry insights, let’s jump into the 3 elements to factor in before choosing the localization languages that’ll be the right fit for you.